ngynlq/EonFlyer/README.txt

 must be installed in order to run the game if you plan run from the python scrips

-setup and installation:If you are using the plain script files, you do not need to do anymore setup and can run the the game from the python idle by running the eonshooter python file or from the commandline
+setup and installation:
+This game requires pygame to be installed in order to run

 >python EonFlyer